 Besides a Medical Lien, what other options exist for dealing with bills?

-How medical bills are paid following an accident does have additional layers of complexity beyond the placing of a medical lien.
-Health insurance, Medicare, Medicaid and other avenues of recovery are often the best first stop for you in terms of getting your bills paid.
+How medical bills are paid following an accident has many layers of complexity beyond the healthcare liens.
+Health insurance, MedPay, Medicare, Medicaid and other avenues of payment are often involved.
 Depending on the circumstances of your situation, it is best to speak to an attorney if you are juggling numerous bills and aren’t sure about how and when they should be paid.
-If you suffered a serious accident in the Chicago area and are tired of dealing with the bills and various insurance companies, give us a call.
-We can help.
+Liens and Subrogation are legal complexities which have implications for your case that cannot be ignored.